-A fireplace is supposed to keep your home warm and cozy, however, it can also do more harm than good.
-When Cold air flows down the chimney and enters your home, it lowers the temperature, and in turn, raises heating bills and also adds to the factors that make your home uncomfortable.
+A fireplace is supposed to keep your home warm and cozy.
+However, it can do more harm than good.
+When Cold air flows down the chimney and enters your home, it lowers the temperature and, in turn, raises heating bills and also adds to the factors that make your home uncomfortable.

-The only thing/person that should be coming down the chimney is Santa!
-So, how do you stop cold air?
-In this post, I’ll discuss how to stop cold air from coming down the chimney and also cover a few frequently asked questions.
+The only person that should be coming down the chimney is Santa!
+So, how do you stop cold air from coming down?
+In this post, I’ll discuss how to stop cold air from coming down the chimney and cover a few frequently asked questions.
 Enjoy.

 1. Consider a Top-Sealing Damper

 A chimney damper is one of the various parts that make up a chimney.
-A chimney damper is located in the flue of the chimney and helps to control the chimney ventilation.
-The damper has a chain that a user can use to open or close it.
+A chimney damper is located in the chimney’s flue and helps control the chimney ventilation.
+The damper has a chain that users can use to open or close.
 A chimney’s first defense against cold drafts in your home is the damper.
-However, over time, the damper might wear down, corrode or simply does not seal the chimney hole properly.
-This in effect will allow cold air in and warm air out.
+However, the damper might wear down, corrode, or simply not seal the chimney hole properly over time.
+This, in effect, will allow cold air in and warm air out.

 If your chimney damper is not working, then you can have it repaired or replaced.
 However, you can also consider a top-sealing damper.

 A top-sealing damper sits on top of the chimney and can be opened or closed via a hanging steel cable that runs down the chimney into your fireplace opening.
 You can think of a top-sealing damper as a chimney cap, but more advanced.
 When in use, you just need to open it.
 When the chimney is not in use, just close it, the advantages of a top-sealing damper are numerous.
 It keeps debris and animals from entering the chimney, prevents rein, and most importantly, stops cold air from flowing through the chimney.